-Build Your Reputation With Testimonials And User Reviews
+How To Build Your Reputation With Testimonials And User Reviews

 P.T.
 Barnum understood the power of “social proof”.
-Social proof-driven content is a powerful way of getting your business promoted effectively.
-Genuine testimonials from existing users are far more persuasive for attracting new customers, clients or users than anything you say about your own products or services.
+Social proof-driven content is a powerful and effective way of promoting your business.
+Testimonials and reviews from existing customers are far more persuasive when it comes to drawing new clients, customers or users than anything you say about your own products or services.

 - Consumer reviews are significantly more trusted (nearly 12 times more) than descriptions that come from manufacturers, according to a survey of US internet users by online video review site EXPO. (eMarketer, February 2010).